 If you think you’ve got what it takes to thrive in a share house, UniLodge has multi-bedroom apartments available at many of our properties across Australia.

-Find the perfect home away from home by browsing our locations today.
+Find the perfect home away from home by browsing our locations in Australia and NZ today.